Meetings:

 Bullard Texas, 75757

-Bullard Volunteer Fire Department was charted in 1955 and has been serving the City of Bullard and surrounding communities since then.
-We provide Fire, Rescue, and First Responder Services for a protection area that is approximately 90 square miles and has a population of close to 9,000 people.
-Over the last 65 years our call volume has grown with each year as more people are moving to our area.
-In 2020 we responded to over 600 calls for service.
+The Bullard Volunteer Fire Department was chartered in 1955 and has been serving the City of Bullard and its surrounding communities in Smith and Cherokee Counties ever since.
+From our two fire stations (Station 56 in Bullard and Station 57 in unincorporated Smith County near Emerald Bay), we provide Fire (structure and wildland), Emergency Medical, and Rescue Services for a protection area that is approximately 92 square miles and has a population of nearly 11,000 people.
+Over the last 70 years, our call volume has increased with each passing year as more people have moved to our area.
+In 2024 we responded to over 1100 calls for service.